This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 By choosing to purchase your electricity from a green source like solar, wind, or geothermal, you can support increased development of renewable energy sources, which can reduce our need for fossil fuels such as coal, oil, and natural gas.
 Greater reliance on renewable sources also provides jobs and other economic benefits to your state, and can improve our national energy security.

-If retail electricity competition is allowed in your state, you may be able to purchase green power from an alternative electricity supplier.
+If electricity competition is allowed in your state, you may be able to purchase green power from an alternative electricity supplier.
 Some states have already implemented electricity competition.

 Here are a few national and regional green power suppliers that offer renewable energy credits (RECs) through your existing utility company: